|Riding Level||Intermediate - Expert|

 Thrive Accomplice 2015 - 2014 Review by The Good Ride

-The Thrive Accomplice is a continuous rocker board for park oriented mid/wide footed riders.
+The Thrive Accomplice is a continuous rocker board for park-oriented mid/wide footed riders.
 It can handle a regular size foot like mine but you definitely want to reference their sizing guide before choosing a board.
 They ride big for their size.
-So for a regular size foot rider I’m on the small end for the board I tried and would of had more fun with a smaller size.
+So for a regular size foot rider, I’m on the small end for the board I tried and would have had more fun with a smaller size.
 That being said I could still get a taste of how the Accomplice rides and I liked the flavor.

 Size: 156 & 152